notmyjunie/NMJ709.github.io/content/blog/thinkpad-1week/thinkpad-1week.md

   - ThinkPad
   - Consumer Electronics
 ---
+## Overview

 I've spent a week with my Lenovo ThinkPad X1 Extreme Gen 1 and it has been a really neat laptop.
 For starters, the ThinkPad line of laptops from Lenovo (originally from IBM) are known to be good business laptops used in corporate/enterprise settings.
 They are most known for being absolutely rugged and tough to the core.

-{% image "./lenovo-thinkpad-x1-extreme-gen-1-thinkpro-1.jpg", "Official render of said laptop for visualisation", "(min-width: 30em) 50vw, 100vw" %}

 ## Cost and Reasoning